 Mindset #2 person is a songwriter or artist who is pre determining their “mediocrity.”

 The other (Mindset #1 Person) – is literally right now, any of the biggest writer/producer or artist’s in the world (or the next one) That’s how they think!

 And for more of this mindset concept, I implore you to please PLEASE check out one of my recent posts on Skills vs Mindset.
-In this post - you’ll learn how mindset, identity and beliefs will always win over “really great writing skills” almost every time.
+In this post – you’ll learn how mindset, identity and beliefs will always win blog/how-to-create-mindset-belief-and-identity-for-your-career-successover “really great writing skills” almost every time.

 The Annihilation Song.